A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 The long, uniform blade is good for efficiency – and especially great if you aren’t used to swinging a machete.

-The SOGfari comes in two sizes: 13” and 18”.
-I personally would only go with the 18”.
-It has more swinging power and doesn’t feel bulky carrying.
+The SOGfari comes in two sizes: 13″ and 18″.
+I would only go with the 18″.
+It has more swinging power and doesn’t feel bulky to carry.

-The saw back has offset teeth like a hand saw.
-As with any saw back machete, sawing through branches can be a bit awkward because of the handle shape.
-However, you can get through 5” branches relatively easily.
+The saw back has offset teeth as a hand saw.
+As with any saw-back machete, sawing through branches can be awkward because of the handle shape.
+However, you can get through 5″ branches relatively easily.

-Note that this is a low budget machete.
+Note that this is a low-budget machete.
 For the price, it’s great.
-Just don’t expect too much from the 420 steel (which has almost no carbon in it).
+Just don’t expect too much from the 420 steel (which has almost no carbon).
 Thus, I’d recommend the SOGfari for newbies wanting to get a feel for survival machetes.

 Pros